By Deborah Goonan, Independent American Communities

 But, can we actually reform HOAs or – for that matter – their close cousins, Condominium Associations?

-Although I agree with Sobotta’s general assessment of some basic problems with HOAs, I seriously doubt that any of his suggestions for reform – other than breaking free from developer control – will significantly improve on fundamentally-flawed Association Governance.
+I agree with Sobotta’s general assessment of some basic problems with HOAs.
+But I seriously doubt that any of his suggestions for reform – other than breaking free from developer control — can fix fundamentally flawed HOA governed communities.

-For one thing, several of Sobotta’s suggestions have already been attempted in other states such as Florida, California, Virginia, Illinois, Arizona, Colorado, Nevada, and others.
+For one thing, several states have already attempted Sobotta’s suggestions: Florida, California, Virginia, Illinois, Arizona, Colorado, Nevada, and others.

-State level HOA commissions, regulatory agencies, and state Ombudsman offices have utterly failed to reduce the prevalence of conflict and abuse.
-And the agencies have weak or non-existent authority to investigate problems or resolve disputes.
+State level HOA commissions, regulatory agencies, and state Ombudsman offices have utterly failed to reduce HOA conflict and abuse.
+Most state agencies have weak or non-existent authority to investigate problems or resolve disputes.

-The only board members that are willing to obtain training are the ones that least need it.
+The only board members who are willing to get training are the ones who least need it.
 Let’s face it.
-Board members with ethical challenges, superiority complexes, narcissistic tendencies, and those that get a kick out of their bully pulpit flatly refuse to be trained or educated.
-Furthermore, the content and quality of HOA education tends to be skewed toward indoctrination of the industry trade group’s self-serving vision of how a community ought to be governed – with the services of its own professional management companies and attorney firms.
+Board members with ethical challenges, superiority complexes, narcissistic tendencies, and those who get a kick out of their bully pulpit flatly refuse training or education.

-Efforts to reform Association-style governance can only go so far toward restoring democratic local government that upholds Constitutional, Civil, and property rights of the individual resident.
-Collective corporate ownership is, at its heart, incompatible with individual freedom and democratic process.
+Efforts to reform Association-style governance can only go so far toward restoring democratic local government.
+Many HOA leaders are not committed to upholding Constitutional, Civil, and property rights of individual residents.
+Collective corporate ownership is fundamentally incompatible with personal freedom and democratic process.